scandum/wolfsort/README.md

 Quadsort
 --------
 Quadsort is an adaptive mergesort.
+It supports rotations as a fall-back to sort in-place.

 Gridsort
 --------